richtertoralf/obs-udp-srt/README.md

 `udp://224.0.0.1:9999` (multicast address on the LAN)
 ## receive and view with ffplay
 `C:\ffmpeg\bin>ffplay.exe udp://@224.0.0.1:9999`
+Attention: ffplay must be started first.
+Only then start the stream with OBS.
 ## received on the local network on another computer with OBS
 new Source -> Media Source -> Properties:
 Input: `udp://@224.0.0.1:9999`
-## receive and forward with srt-live-transmit to OBS in the Cloud
+## receive on the local network and forward the stream with srt-live-transmit to OBS in the Cloud
+Again, it is important that srt-live-transmit is started as listener before OBS sends the stream.
-`C:\srt-live>srt-live-transmit.exe udp://@224.0.0.1:9999?mode=listener srt://xxx.xxx.xxx.xxx:10000?mode=caller`
+`C:\srt-live>srt-live-transmit.exe udp://@224.0.0.1:9999?mode=listener srt://xxx.xxx.xxx.xxx:**10000**?mode=caller`
 This does not work.
 Is port 10000 actually open for incoming UDP traffic?
 ## Streaming from camera encoders to OBS in the cloud
 SRT: `Caller`